 (Well, except as a limitation to building an airport.)

 Outside of Japan, the most notable floating airport is probably Hong Kong International Airport, opened in 1998 to replace Hong Kong's congested (and for pilots, treacherous) city airport.
 Hong Kong faced substantially fewer engineering challenges than Kansai Airport, as its developed studied and learned from the builders of Kansai Airport.

 As far as future floating airports outside of Japan, the sky is really the limits.
 Ideas have been floated (pun very much intended!) for floating airports to serve congested metro areas like New York and London.

-Actually, scratch that: The sea is the limit.
-After all, although I've been referring to these airports as "floating" airports, they're actually sinking, by design at that.
-If sea level rise keeps at its current pace, we may need to develop an entirely new approach to island airports!
+Actually, scratch that, the sea is the limit.
+After all, although we've been referring to these airports as "floating" airports, they're actually sinking, by design at that.
+If sea level rise keeps at its current pace, we may need to develop an entirely new approach to island airports.